 One way is to use GitHub Pages.
 The way it works

-is that you put your docs in a special branch - gh-pages
+is that you put your docs in a special branch - gh-pages - and then you

-can view them at YOUR-NAME-ON-GITHUB.github.io/YOUR-PROJECT-NAME
+can view them at YOUR-NAME-ON-GITHUB.github.io/YOUR-PROJECT-NAME.
+Even

-in the base of that branch with the name
+better you can put a file called CNAME in the base of that branch with the name

 of the domain you want to be served.